 In order to achieve these microexplosions, a chamber created to carry away the heat generated by the fusion would be built.
 A pellet would be shot into the center of the chamber and then the laser or particle accelerator would fire onto it, causing implosion and fusion.
 This would need to be repeated about six times a second.

 This method would probably work, but because it is not self-sustaining, (you have to keep feeding in the pellets), it is not very efficient.
-Most researchers now believe that
+Most researchers now believe that magnetic containment devices will be the first ones to actually sustain a fusion reaction.

 No comments: